-

 What to bring for your tourist visa application

-- Travel medical insurance that covers your entire stay.
-Coverage must be of at least $32,000.
+• Travel medical insurance that covers your entire stay.

 Don’t forget: All documents have to be presented in Spanish or English.